tkunstek/serverless-authentication-boilerplate/README.md

 ## Installation (TBD)

-1. First install Serverless framework `npm install -g serverless` if not yes installed.
+1. First install Serverless framework `npm install -g serverless`, if not yet installed.
 Version 4.2. works ok.
 2. Then create a new project based on this boilerplate `sls project install -n="myProject" serverless-authentication-boilerplate`
 3. Go to created directory `cd myProject` and install dependencies with `npm install`